ViridiLV/gamma-scripts/README.md

 ## Step 2 - Installing the game

- - **INSTALL** - to install the game, type in the number that corresponds the option "Install game", then press Enter.
+ - **INSTALL** - to install the game, type in the number that corresponds to the option "Install game", then press Enter.

   The script will download latest release from [https://github.com/FaithBeam/stalker-gamma-cli]

   After that the script will proceed to install the game using it.

-  The folder structure of you gamma main folder should look like this:
+  The folder structure of your chosen GAMMA main folder should look like this:
   ```
   ~/Games/GAMMA$ tree -L 1
   .